-This has the funky aroma of passive-aggressive behavior.
+This has the noxious aroma of passive-aggressive behavior.

 You often worry about what others will say, if you dare say NO to a myriad of social invitations.
 When did your guts splatter the pavement?
 It’s nobody’s fault but your own!!